 I love podcasts.

-I used to listen to Kevin Smith ramble for hours when I would take my lunch walks.
+I listened to Kevin Smith ramble for hours while taking my lunch walks.
 It’s like having a friend hanging out with you whenever you want.
 You can turn them off when you have had enough.
-Unfortunately, it’s not as easy to tell your actual friends and family that you need to be alone for a few hours.
+Unfortunately, it’s not as easy to tell your friends and family that you must be alone for a few hours.

-This dynamic has caused me not to know my friends and family as well as these voices I hear every morning while I walk my dogs.
+This dynamic has caused me to not know my friends and family, as well as the voices I hear every morning while I walk my dogs.

 I have realized that genuine connections are more valuable than those with people who don’t know I exist.
 But how do I rekindle these poorly managed relationships?